babofitos/skyrimalchemy/README.md

 A list of all Skyrim alchemy ingredients, its effects, and ways to search for them.
+There are two ways of getting ingredients & effects.
+First is through ingredients.txt.
+The other way is through the internet.
+The internet way scrapes [Skyrim ingredients and its effects](http://www.ign.com/wikis/the-elder-scrolls-5-skyrim/List_of_Ingredients_with_Effects) into a dictionary.
+Change the read method through config.txt.